Shopify/react-native-performance/documentation/docs/fundamentals/measuring-render-times.md

 }
 ```

 This use-case is similar to the previous navigation one, except that you start and end the render timer on the same screen.
 There is no navigation involved.
-Hence, the same screen contains both the start call via the `useStartProfiler` hook, and the end call via the `PerformanceMeasureView` component usage.
+Hence, the same screen contains both the start call via the `useResetFlow` hook, and the end call via the `PerformanceMeasureView` component usage.

 The above example also showcases how you can use the `renderPassName` prop for representing these complex render-pass scenarios.